CluedIn-io/CluedIn.Documentation/docs/030-administration/030-authentication.md

 CluedIn will also expire the authentication after 15 minutes of inactivity within the CluedIn user interface.

 ## Single Sign On with Azure AD

+**note:** you will need to respect the restrictions and limitations of the [Redirect URI](https://docs.microsoft.com/en-us/azure/active-directory/develop/reply-url)

+**note:** you MUST implement HTTPS for all CluedIn URIs before setting up SSO.

 ## App Registration
 * Redirect URIs: